shrohan987/NoXss/README.md

 [![release](https://img.shields.io/badge/release-v1.0--beta-blue)](https://github.com/lwzSoviet/NoXss/releases)
 [![license](https://img.shields.io/github/license/lwzSoviet/NoXss)](https://github.com/lwzSoviet/NoXss/blob/master/LICENSE)

-NoXss is a cross-site script vulnerability scanner.
-It's very fast and suitable for millions of urls, and support reflected xss and dom-based xss.It has found some xss vulnerabilities in Bug Bounty program.
+NoXss is a cross-site script vulnerability scanner(include reflected xss and dom-based xss),very fast and suitable for millions of urls.It's helpful if you have many urls to test.
 # Features
 + Fast and suitable for millions of urls
++ Support Dom-based xss(use Chrome or Phantomjs) and reflected xss
 + Only use 8 Payloads based on injection postion now(not fuzz,more accurate,faster)
-+ Multi-process
-+ Async request(use gevent)
++ Async request(use gevent) and Multi-processed
-+ Support Dom-based xss(use chrome or phantomjs) and reflected xss
 + Support single url,file and traffic from Burpsuite
 + Traffic filter based on interface
 + Support speicial headers(referer,cookie,customized token,e.g.)